0xzer0x/athany/README.md

 ## Getting Started

-To get a local copy up and running follow these simple steps.
+Install the [latest stable version][latest-release] using the windows setup provided in the release, If you want the latest code version up and running follow these simple steps.

 ### Prerequisites